eslint/eslint/docs/rules/prefer-object-spread.md

 # Prefer use of an object spread over `Object.assign` (prefer-object-spread)

-When Object.assign is called using an object literal the first argument, this rule requires using the object spread syntax instead.
+When Object.assign is called using an object literal as the first argument, this rule requires using the object spread syntax instead.
 This rule also warns on cases where an `Object.assign` call is made using a single argument that is an object literal, in this case, the `Object.assign` call is not needed.

 ## Rule Details

-The following patterns are considered errors:
+Examples of **incorrect** code for this rule:

 ```js